-Tucked between the Great Salt Lake and the rugged Wasatch Mountains, Ogden, Utah, is a winter adventurer’s paradise.
+Tucked between the Great Salt Lake and the rugged Wasatch Mountains is a winter adventurer’s paradise known as Ogden, Utah.
 It’s known for its proximity to phenomenal skiing (from Salt Lake City International Airport you can be at half a dozen world-class ski areas in an hour’s drive or less), but there’s so much more to do in Ogden other than downhill skiing.
 Whether you’re a non-skier altogether or just taking a day to rest your quads, there are myriad other ways to experience the Greatest Snow on Earth™.
 Make the most of your next Ogden visit with these winter activities that go beyond downhill skiing and snowboarding.

 For more than 20 years, non-profit organization Ogden Nordic has been coaching kids, hosting races, and grooming trails in the Ogden area.
 North Fork Park, a little over 10 miles from Ogden proper, is northern Utah’s top spot for cross-country skiing and snowshoeing, with 20 kilometers of groomed trails.
 The Ogden Nordic Center, a warming hut at the South Gate Trailhead, went up in 2011, and visitors can stop by between 9:00am and 4 p.m.
 Fridays, Saturdays, and Sundays for information or hot chocolate.
 It’s also a budget-friendly activity: day passes are just $10 for adults or $20 for a family.
 Kids under 11 and seniors over 75 ski free.
 Fees go toward grooming and maintaining the trails.
 The Nordic Center also rents classic and skate skis as well as snowshoes.
 North Fork Park is also an international Dark Sky designation, meaning it’s an excellent spot for stargazing.
 Stick around late and enjoy the heavenly show.